titusfortner/ui2api/README.md

-# Watir API
+# UI2API

 As more web applications make use of an interface to interact with their service layer, people now have more flexibility to set up and verify parts of their UI tests without needing to use a browser.

-This simple gem makes it easy to subclass `WatirApi::Base` and provide all of the information necessary to interact with the different REST endpoints available in your application.
+This simple gem makes it easy to subclass `UI2API::Base` and provide all of the information necessary to interact with the different REST endpoints available in your application.

 This code is designed to be used with the [watir_model gem](https://github.com/titusfortner/watir_model).